 Thailand is one of our favourite countries to visit, hence why it had to be part of our honeymoon year of travel and the wandering wedding dress.
 What we love most about it is the kind and gentle nature of the people, the warm climate temperatures and the unique flavours of the food (at very reasonable prices).

 We have visited Thailand for at least a month each year for the past three years and keep returning to Chiang Mai (northern Thailand) to explore it even further.
-You can read more about our travels in Thailand and what we recommend seeing, doing, eating and visiting in my travel blog Luxe Life Travel.
+You can read more about our travels in Thailand and what we recommend seeing, doing, eating, and visiting in my travel blog Courage to Travel.

 A Thailand Buddhist Temple in a Wedding Dress